-The effective date of the actuarial valuation of liabilities is 30 June 2014.
-The liability valuation is documented in a report prepared by Mr Andrew Scott FIAA, FNZSA is the Appointed Actuary for the Company.
+The effective date of the actuarial valuation of liabilities is 30 June 2015.
+The liability valuation is documented in a report prepared by Mr Andrew Scott FIAA, FNZSA, the Appointed Actuary for the Company.
 Mr Scott is a full time employee of the ICF Group and has no other financial interest or dealings with the Company.
-The Appointed Actuary is satisfied as to the nature, sufficiency and accuracy of the data used to determine the premium liabilities.
-The key assumptions used in the compilations of the reserves as at 30 June 2014 have been outlined in Note 17.
+The Appointed Actuary is satisfied as to the nature, sufficiency and accuracy of the data used to determine the premium liabilities and outstanding claims liability.
+The key assumptions used in the compilation of the reserves as at 30 June 2015 have been outlined in Note 16 and Note 17.

-The premium liabilities disclosed for the Company have been calculated in accordance with the requirements of NZ IFRS 4 Insurance Contracts and consistent with the New Zealand Society of Actuaries Professional Standard No.4.1 "Valuation of General Insurance Claims".
+The outstanding claims liability disclosed for the Company have been calculated in accordance with the requirements of NZ IFRS 4 Insurance Contracts and consistent with the New Zealand Society of Actuaries Professional Standard No.4.1 "Valuation of General Insurance Claims".